 The user must have permissions to monitor the servers on the topology and configure replication to successfully perform the failover operation.
 Additional permissions are also required to register and unregister the running mysqlfailover instance on the master and slaves.
 Specifically, the login user must have the following privileges: SUPER, GRANT OPTION, REPLICATION SLAVE, RELOAD, DROP, CREATE, INSERT, and SELECT.
+(See Privileges Provided by MySQL, for more information about these.)

-The referred permissions are required for the login users used for all servers (master, slaves and candidates).
+The referred permissions are required for the login users used for all servers (master, slaves, and candidates).

-5.10 mysqlfrm - File reader for .frm files.
+5.13 mysqlfrm - File reader for .frm files.